jym272/crud-movies-front/README.md

-This is the frontEnd from the CRUD app [Movies](https://moviesplace.shop/).
+This is the frontEnd for the CRUD app [Movies](https://moviesplace.shop/).
 ## Getting Started

 Run the development server: